legacysurvey/legacysurvey/pages/dr5/files.rst

 Raw Data
 ========

-NOAO access to raw and calibrated images will be available starting on July 10, 2017.
+NOAO access to raw and calibrated images will be available starting on October XX, 2017.

 Raw and Calibrated Legacy Survey images are available from the NOAO Science Archive through the web portal (http://archive.noao.edu/search/query) and an ftp server.
-The input data used to create the stacked images, Tractor catalogs, etc. comprise images taken from the Mayall :math:`z`-band Legacy Survey (`MzLS`_) in the :math:`z` band, and from the Beijing-Arizona Sky Survey (`BASS`_) in the :math:`g` & :math:`r` bands.
+The input data used to create the stacked images, Tractor catalogs, etc. comprise images taken by the dedicated DECam Legacy Survey project, as well as other DECam images.

 (i) Web interface
 -----------------

 1. Query the `NOAO Science Archive`_.
-2. From the menu of "Available Collections" on the left, select the desired data release (e.g. LS-DR4).
+2. From the menu of "Available Collections" on the left, select the desired data release (e.g. LS-DR5).
 3. Under "Data products - Raw data" check "Object".
 4. Optionally, you may select data from specific filters, or restrict the search by other parameters such as sky coordinates, observing date, or exposure time.
 5. Click "Search".
 6. The Results page offers several different ways to download the data.
 See `the Tutorials page`_ for details.